crystal-lang/crystal-book/docs/guides/use_zig_cc_as_an_alternative_linker.md

 Check details on [libs.yml](https://github.com/luislavena/magic-haversack/blob/main/libs.yml)

-The final step is to copy all static library files to a directory.
+The final step is to copy all static library files to a lib folder.

 ```sh
  ╰─ $ rake package